Terry Smith (American football, born 1959): Professional sports team ownership

 They also had success in the FA Cup, as they made it to the third round for just the third time in the club's 100-year history.
 Drawn against Manchester City, they only lost in the final minutes after the score was tied at 1–1 with eleven minutes left.
-While scouting Man City ahead of the match, Smith, who came up with a very good strategy and team plan for the Man City match, found that when he could watch a match from up in the stands, then he was able to see the necessary tactical adjustments because of his many years of experience coaching American football, where coaches scout opponents by spending hundreds of hours every season watching game footage of their opponents that is filmed from high in the stands.
+While scouting Man City ahead of the match, Smith, who came up with a strategy and team plan for the Man City match, found that when he could watch a match from up in the stands, then he was able to see the necessary tactical adjustments because of his many years of experience coaching American football, where coaches scout opponents by spending hundreds of hours every season watching game footage of their opponents that is filmed from high in the stands.
 This skill would benefit the team considerably the following season, when Smith would scout all of Chester's impending Cup opponents.

 His methods included saying aloud the Lord's Prayer during his pre-match team talk, preparing lengthy written strategic game plans for each match that he went over in his pre-match team talk and gave copies of to each player, always staying positive no matter the current difficulties and circumstances, developing a school program where he went with players to speak with and coach schoolchildren, and to give out free tickets to each child for the upcoming matches, and appointing captains for the defence, midfield and attack.

-In late December 1999, with Chester out of debt and on firm financial footing for the first time in decades thanks to Smith's tight monetary policies, Smith chose to step down as manager.
+In late December 1999, with Chester out of debt and on firm financial footing for the first time in decades, Smith chose to step down as manager.
 His decision came only one match after his team had pulled itself off the bottom of the Division following a 2–1 win over Halifax Town.
 Smith hired veteran manager Ian Atkins to the dual role of director of football and manager in a bid to avoid relegation, while Smith himself took on the role of goalkeeper coach for the remainder of the season.